What Is The Free Tablet With Medicaid Program

 Documents Needed for StandUp Wireless free tablet

 If you are applying based on your participation in Medicaid, providing an official document proving your participation in the program should suffice.
-However, if you qualify based on another eligibility criteria, you may be asked to provide any of the following documents that prove your ACP eligibility:
+However, if you qualify based on another eligibility criteria, you may be asked to provide any of the following documents that prove your Lifeline eligibility:

-- An official document verifying your identity, such as a passport, state ID, other government-issued ID, U.S. Driver’s License, U.S. Military ID, etc.
+- An official document verifying your identity, such as a passport, state ID, other government-issued ID, U.S. a Driver’s License, U.S. Military ID, etc.

 - An official document showing your address, such as Driver’s license, state ID, Tribal ID, or another government-issued ID, utility bill, etc.